 The deductible is $7,400, which is common with Bronze-tier options.
 Urgent-Care visits are also subject to coinsurance and a deductible, although mental/behavioral and substance abuse outpatient services must only meet a $35 copay.
 Prenatal and postnatal visits are covered.
 The CareSource provider network provides Hoosier residents with a large choice of doctors, specialists, and hospitals.

-Although these five plans are worth considering, there are dozens of other options that may be a better choice, depending on your budget and medical history.
+Although these six plans are worth considering, there are dozens of other options that may be a better choice, depending on your budget and medical history.
 We are always available to help you find the most affordable health insurance in Indiana.
 Both on and off-Marketplace plans are available.